craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/The Nations of Alaturmen.md

 ## Interesting things about Prosper
 - Some [[Nobles of Prosper]] are goblins, lending credit to the Kingdom's claim to be a legal [[Northeastern Hobgoblin Territories#Clans|Blood Clan]].
-- Our King, [[Arthur Simonson|Artie]], is unaging, but not disillusioned.
+- Our King, [[Arthur Simonson|Artie]], is ageless, but not disillusioned.
 He protects his common citizen as well as he can.
-- The standing army that the King employs treats their peers well, as most of their members come from the common families of the Prosper.
+- The standing army that the King employs treats their peers well, and most of their members come from the common families of Prosper.

 ## Characters from Prosper
 As you develop a character from the Kingdom of Prosper, consider the following properties:

 **Family Heritage.** In the kingdom, everyone comes from somewhere.
 Many families are not noble, and work the farms and crafting halls, but those who are landed in this society have an "a" sound before their family name; the [[Noble House a'Nyrk]] for example.
+Does your character know the truth about their family?
+How does your family's reputation affect your character?

 **Farm or Forest?.**  Did you grow up in the many farms of the southeast or in the "frontier" forests at the edge of the Kingdom's influence?
 Are you more comfortable in cities or open air?

-**a.** a
+**Strong People.** Most of the people who live in Prosper have some martial training and physical strength.
+A strong people is a kind people, after all.
+How does your character compare to their peers?
+How does your character maintain their strength?

 ## Cities and Sites
 ### [[Castle Prosper|Prosper Proper]]